Bene Factum publishing

 What is a Dandy?

 For Carlyle, the great Victorian puritan, the Dandy was simply ‘a clothes-wearing man, a man whose trade, office and existence consists in the wearing of clothes.’
-But this says little about Brummell, the first and supreme Dandy, or about his successors.
+But this says very little about Brummell, the first and supreme Dandy, or about his successors.

 ‘A Dandy does nothing.
 To be a useful sort of man has always struck me as something utterly hideous’.
 The words of Baudelaire, poet, Dandy and visionary, are far more revealing.
 ‘There are only three types of people who deserve respect: the priest, the warrior and poet,’ he declared.
 Elements of all three can be glimpsed in the Dandy, who created from them something utterly new: himself.